DrosophilaGenomeEvolution/TrEMOLO/tests/regression/README.md

 ## Current oracle status

 Both pipelines completed in this reference run: 377 calls are labelled INSIDER and 57 are labelled OUTSIDER.
-The generated report currently attempts an external `curl`; its network failure did not prevent completion and is recorded as a known reporting limitation.
+The historical R Markdown report attempts an external `curl`; the refactored Quarto report does not perform network access.